 Many ukulele groups just play acoustically.
 That can work well in places (indoors and outdoors) with hard surfaces under and behind the players.

 Amplifying an amateur ukulele group is not totally straightforward, in my experience.
 I’ll write more about this in a future blog post.

-It’s especially valuable to include a bass player and/or rhythm player in your group when you’re performing.
+It’s especially valuable to include a bass player (only one) and/or rhythm player in your group when you’re performing.

 More about starting ukulele groups